Training Offerings

 “Vessel Fire Investigations – Navigating Troubled Waters” (2 Hours CA TX CE Credits)

-“Earth, Wind and Fire! – An Overview of Wildland Fire Issues” (1 Hour & 2-Hours CA TX CE Credits )
+“Earth, Wind and Fire! – An Overview of Wildland Fire Issues” (1 Hour & 2-Hours CA, TX, OKLA CE Credits )

 The insurance claims professional’s responsibilities generally involve the technical ability to resolve issues of: coverage, liability and damages.
 The process of investigation, evaluation and resolution is one that relies on a sound fundamental understanding of the issues in order to discharge their contractual responsibilities to their customers.